stevenstonie/iungoreal/tasks and notes/notes.md

 	_________________________________
 	---------------------------------
+	- [x] (fr) change the register to add an unique username + password reentering
+	- [x] (fr) add some general layout to the frontend pages
+	- [x] (bk) rewrite the backend with new exceptions and tests
+	- [x] (fr, bk) add a button for a window where the map should be, create the map microservice and connect it to the app (make db queries for saved data like markers)
+	- [x] (fr) save the token locally and check for its availability when accessing the site
+	- [x] (fr) redirect to main page on successful authentication
+	- [x] frontend login / register
+	- [x] backend login / register by token
 	- [x] add a frontend and connect it to the backend
-	- [x] backend login / register by token
-	- [x] frontend login / register
-	- [x] (fr) redirect to main page on successful authentication
-	- [x] (fr) save the token locally and check for its availability when accessing the site
-	- [x] (fr, bk) add a button for a window where the map should be, create the map microservice and connect it to the app (make db queries for saved data like markers)
-	- [x] (bk) rewrite the backend with new exceptions and tests
-	- [x] (fr) add some general layout to the frontend pages

 - task ideas: